ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/avh_greengrass/_review.md

             - Image
         correct_answer: 2
         explanation: >
-            Sets of applications (or Components) are referred to as "Deployments".
+            Sets of applications (or components) are referred to as "deployments".

     - questions:
         question: >